CyVerse-learning-materials/DOI_request_quickstart/docs/submit.md

 -   In the Data tab, click the checkbox next to the folder.
 -   Select More actions \> Request DOI.
--   After verifying you have read the instructions (i.e. this guide), click \"I need a DOI\".
+-   After verifying you have read the instructions (i.e. this guide), click "I need a DOI".
 You will receive a verification email that your request has been received, and a notification will be listed in the Notifications list in the DE.